tera-arise/arise/README.md

 * GnuTLS 3.7.8+
 * PostgreSQL 14.6+

-Some .NET global tools are used during the build process, so you will need to run `dotnet tool restore` before building.
-After that, simply run `dotnet build` to build client and server artifacts.
+Simply run `./cake` to build client and server artifacts.

-By default, `dotnet build` will build in the `Debug` configuration, which is suitable for local development.
-The `Release` configuration (i.e.
-`dotnet build -c Release`) is used for staging and production deployments.
+By default, `./cake` will build in the `Debug` configuration which is suitable for local development.
+The `Release` configuration (i.e. `./cake -c Release`) is used for staging and production deployments.

 ## Database